RESEARCH STARTER

 Each carbon atom has one bond to another carbon atom and three hydrogen atoms; a total of four bonds each.
 To illustrate the symbolic representation chemists use to think about the matter they study, use the letter “C” for a carbon atom, the letter “H” for a hydrogen atom, and a dash for a chemical bond or electron pair.

 Carbon can form a very large number of compounds if one considers only the additional element hydrogen and allows the use of single pairs of electrons for bonding.
 The common substance polyethylene is actually a complex mixture of very large molecules similar to those discussed.
-When dealing with molecules that have thousands of carbon atoms in each molecule, it becomes impossible to isolate and study pure compounds.
+When dealing with molecules that have thousands of carbon atoms in each molecule, it becomes difficult to isolate and study pure, uniform compounds.

 The restriction of involving only single electron pairs in bonding is unnecessarily limiting, since carbon forms excellent bonds with other carbon atoms using two or three electron pairs.
 These double and triple bonds are very different in chemical reactivity from the unreactive single bonds.
 They also introduce a new series of compounds analogous to, but distinct from, the single-bond examples.
 The great difference in chemical reactivity between these single- and multiple-bond compounds is characterized in the technical names “saturated” and “unsaturated,” respectively.
 Examples of these unsaturations, or multiple bonds, can be found in continuous chain hydrocarbons, branched chain hydrocarbons, and cyclic hydrocarbons.
 Indeed, with only a few special cases such as a triple bond in a five-carbon atom ring, unsaturations have been made in great number and variety.